Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme-portuguese.txt

 History
 ~~~~~~~

+4.0
+- Added new components "Improved Cheat Menu" and "Update resource tables for Improved Cheat Menu"
+- Added labels for Project Infinity
+- Fixed potential keybinding issues in PST:EE caused by the "Update keybindings" component

 3.0
 - Added option "Force Dialog Pause"
 - Added multiple choice option "Update keybindings for priest and/or mage spells"